-The dietitian is responsible for reviewing the patient's habits, providing education, reinforcing the importance of exercise, developing a nutritional plan and establishing goals.
-The dietitian must document the patient's progress, activities and compliance with the nutritional plan, and compliance on exercise.
-A written report must be submitted to the ordering provider each time the patient is seen individually or in a group/class setting.
-The records must be sent to the ordering provider within 48 hours after the patient receives the nutritional counseling visit.
-The dietitian must maintain complete records of the nutritional plan, compliance and exercise plan in the patient's medical record.
+The dietitian is responsible for reviewing the patient's habits, providing dietary education, reinforcing the importance of exercise, developing a nutritional plan and establishing goals.
+The dietitian must document the patient's progress, activities, and compliance with the nutritional and exercise plan.
+A written progress report must be submitted within 48 hours of the nutritional counseling visit to the ordering provider each time the patient is seen individually or in a group/class setting.
+The dietitian must maintain complete medical records of the patient's nutritional and exercise plan, and his or her compliance with the obesity treatment regimen.